peterbourgon/g2g/README.md

-g2g
+# g2g
-===

-Get to Graphite: publish Go expvars to a Graphite server
+Get to Graphite: publish Go expvars to a Graphite server.